electron/electron/docs/api/ipc-main.md

 * To reply to a synchronous message, you need to set `event.returnValue`.
 * To send an asynchronous message back to the sender, you can use `event.reply(...)`.
-This helper method will automatically handle messages coming from frames that aren't the main frame (E.g. IFrames) whereas `event.sender.send(...)` will always send to the main frame.
+This helper method will automatically handle messages coming from frames that aren't the main frame (e.g. iframes) whereas `event.sender.send(...)` will always send to the main frame.

 An example of sending and handling messages between the render and main